cal-cs184/hw0-intro/README.md

 ### C. Building the Test Code

-If you are on Windows, you probably want to follow [these instructions](https://cs184.eecs.berkeley.edu/sp19/article/10/cmake-gui-windows-tutorial).
+If you are on Windows, goto the next part of this document.

 If you are using Xcode, here is a [helpful video tutorial](https://www.youtube.com/watch?v=9EADCyN_Fek) made by our very own Prof. Ren Ng last spring.